acuros/wsgit/README.md

-imdjango
+Overview
 ========

-imdjango is django plugin for making mobile application server in impromptu(incredibly fast) using bson protocol.
+imdjango is django plugin for making mobile application server(with bson protocol) immediately by reusing your django web application.
-If you use imdjango, you can use part of django(including ORM) in TCP version server of mobile application.
+If you use imdjango, you can make your django web server as mobile application server in TCP(Not HTTP).
-What it means, you can reuse your web application server code in django to make mobile server version.
+What it means, you can reuse already made your all of web application server source code.
+What you have to do to make mobile server is only installing imdjango and write view.